To give a dog a bad-tasting pill, you will have to sometimes get creative.

-Just like us, dogs have several taste buds scattered on their tongues that helps them determine what and what not to eat.
+Just like us, dogs have several taste buds scattered on their tongues which helps them determine what and what not to eat.
 A dog's taste buds are equipped with special receptors that are meant to relay important messages to the dog's brain.
-What sort of messages are transmitted?
-If say, your dog detects something bitter or plain nasty, his brain will make a note of it and quickly evoke your do to spit it out.
-Bleeeeh!

-Did you know?
-The function of taste is so important for survival that, in puppies, the sense of taste (along with the sense of smell and touch) is one of the first senses to be present, even though it takes a few weeks to fully sharpen.
+The function of taste is so important for survival purposes that, in puppies, the sense of taste (along with the sense of smell and touch) is one of the first senses to be present, even though it takes a few weeks to fully sharpen.